SleepyLili/tlapbot/README.md

 # Tlapbot
-Tlapbot is an [Owncast](https://owncast.online/) bot, aiming to add the feature of channel points and channel point redeems to Owncast.
+Tlapbot is an [Owncast](https://owncast.online/) bot that adds channel points and channel point redeems to Owncast.

 This bot is currently in-development.
 The goal is to have an experience similar